Centre for Addiction and Mental Health

 Toronto, ON M5S 2S1

-Dr. Benedikt Fischer is a Senior Scientist in the Social & Epidemiological Research Department at CAMH, and Professor (status), Dept. of Psychiatry at the University of Toronto.
+Dr. Benedikt Fischer is a Senior Scientist with the Institute for Mental Health Policy Research at CAMH, and Professor (status), Dept. of Psychiatry at the University of Toronto.

 Areas of Research